satomm1/Robot/Electrical/README.md

         | SPI1_din (SPI3_din)   | 21 (22)     | SDO          |
         | SPI1_dout (SPI3_dout) | 19 (37)     | SDI          |
         | GND                   | 25 (20)     | GND          |

+    - **Note:** If using twisted pair wire, **DO NOT** twist the SDO and SDI wires together.
+This will lead to unintended crosstalk that can significantly degrade the ability of the Jetson to communicate with the PCB.

 3. Connecting to the power supply